-('DMA') group which are well known to combine to form NDMA."84 Thus, ranitidine produces NDMA by "react[ing] with itself,"85 which means that every dosage and form of ranitidine, including Zantac, exposes users to NDMA.86
+NDMA by "react[ing] with itself,"86 which means that every dosage and form of ranitidine, including Zantac, exposes users to NDMA.87

-- 68. NDMA in and of itself is toxic.
+63. NDMA in and of itself is toxic.
 But, NDMA is not the final harmful metabolite produced from ranitidine.
 NDMA itself is further metabolized by the body into other harmful compounds.
 For example, it is well-established that NDMA is metabolized by the body into formaldehyde.
-Formaldehyde is a known carcinogen.
-Formaldehyde is a known carcinogen when "there is sufficient evidence of carcinogenicity in humans."
-In addition to IARC's designation of formaldehyde as a known carcinogen, the United States itself has designated formaldehyde as a known carcinogen.
-In 2014, The National Toxicology Program, a division of the U.S. Department of Health and Human Services, classified formaldehyde as a known human carcinogen.
-Formaldehyde has been specifically linked to various types of cancers.
-In 2009, IARC stated that "there is sufficient evidence for a causal association of formaldehyde with leukemia."
-1900 - 69.
-At all times relevant to this complaint, there was never any debate about the toxicity and lethality of NDMA.
-However, at one time, long ago, much of the literature linking NDMA to
+Formaldehyde is a known carcinogen.88 IARC classifies something as a known carcinogen when "there is sufficient evidence of carcinogenicity in humans."89 In addition to IARC's designation of formaldehyde as a known carcinogen, the United States itself has designated formaldehyde as a known carcinogen.
+In 2014, The National Toxicology Program, a division of the U.S. Department of Health and Human Services, classified formaldehyde as a known human carcinogen.90 Formaldehyde has been specifically linked to various types of cancers.
+In 2009, IARC stated that "there is sufficient evidence for a causal association of formaldehyde with leukemia."91

+64. At all times relevant to this complaint, there was never any debate about the toxicity and lethality of NDMA.
+However, at one time, long ago, much of the literature linking NDMA to cancers, were based on animal studies.
+And, such studies linked NDMA to